 - Whether some possessions could be grouped together as a set so as to count as one or whether they should be counted individually.
 Examples given were the deceased’s coins, toy soldiers and books.

 Personal effects are physical things with a personal connection

 The Judge referred to previous decisions of the Court and others, where “personal effects” were physical chattels having a personal connection with the testator.
-And similar expressions had been held to include a car.
+Similar expressions have been held to include a car.

 The Judge said that in his opinion it was open to the Executor to believe that the cars were among the personal possessions and that the beneficiary was entitled to choose them, as part of the choice available to him under the will.